SAPLing Program

 - Projects that allow students to analyze campus sustainability metrics.

-- Projects that create campus-wide engagement related to the SDGs.
+- Projects that create campus-wide engagement related to sustainability.

 Application Process